 Shortly, the residents of Rock Island had forgotten the incidents.
-But I did not, and I continued my search for Lizzy.
+But Samuel did not, and he continued his search for Lizzy.

-It was one day, when I noticed the strange hearse had not passed by the street, as it usually did at the same hour.
+It was one day, when he noticed the strange hearse had not passed by the street, as it usually did at the same hour.

 The hearse also passed the rest of the streets of the town.

-It was when I began to have phantasmagorias of the hearse, and an unidentified driver had abducted Lizzy.
-I saw in my terrible dream, how he grabbed her and put her into the hearse.
+It was when he began to have phantasmagorias of the hearse, and an unidentified driver had abducted Lizzy.
+He saw in his terrible dream, how he grabbed her and put her into the hearse.

-But what startled me was the fact that his face was that of a daemon.
+But what startled Samuel was the fact that his face was that of a daemon.

 His face was elongated, and his nose was narrow.